dezaen/dezaen.github.io/_posts/2018-10-21-elucidata.md

         - column      : with-8col xs-with-12col
           heading     : About
           description : |
-            Elucidata is a Biotech company which enables scientists find drug target, during the early stage of drug discovery process.
-It does so by bringing insights from experiments carried out by scientists at different labs, academic institutions and pharmaceutical companies.
-It’s product, Polly<sup>TM</sup> is one stop solutions for analysing Metabolomic data.
+            Elucidata is a Biotech company which enables scientists to find drug target, during the early stage of a drug discovery process.
+It does so by bringing insights from experiments carried out by scientists at different labs, academic institutions, and pharmaceutical companies.
+It's product, Polly<sup>TM</sup> is one stop solutions for analyzing Metabolomic data.
 They are also planning to foray into other Omics data.
 Check out their website for more product updates. website     : http://www.elucidata.io

   - name    : section-content